The Decision That Most People Never Make

 Over-Blocking with Broad Negatives

 Broad match negatives are powerful, but they can block legitimate traffic if the words are too common.
-Before adding a broad negative, ask: "Could this word appear in a search from someone who genuinely wants to hire me?"
-If yes, use phrase match instead — or choose a more specific word.
+Before adding a broad negative, ask: "Could this word appear in a search from someone who genuinely wants to buy from me?"
+If yes, use phrase match instead, or choose a more specific word.

 Forgetting That Negatives Don't Use Synonyms